 MCP server not connecting

-- Ensure the configuration is in the correct location for your client
+- Confirm the config is in the location your client expects.

-npx @memoryplugin/mcp-serverdirectly in terminal to test if it works
+npx @memoryplugin/mcp-serverdirectly in a terminal to see if it starts.

 Tools not appearing